Forecast issued at 4:15 pm EST on Monday 25 July 2016.

 A high over the southern Indian Ocean extends a ridge of high pressure and a dry airmass into western Queensland with fine and mostly sunny conditions through much of the state.
 The high will move slowly eastwards over southern Australia through the week, maintaining the ridge and mostly fine conditions across the state.
 Temperatures will be close to average for July with frosts possible over parts of the southern interior.

 Clear.
 Light winds.

 Mostly sunny.
-Areas of morning frost inland.
 Light winds.
-Overnight temperatures falling to between 2 and 7 with daytime temperatures reaching between 19 and 22.
+Overnight temperatures falling to between 5 and 10 with daytime temperatures reaching between 19 and 22.

 Fire Danger - Low-Moderate

 Sun protection 9:40am to 2:20pm, UV Index predicted to reach 5 [Moderate]

 Wednesday 27 July

 Partly cloudy.
 Winds westerly 15 to 25 km/h turning southwesterly 20 to 30 km/h in the late morning and afternoon.
 Overnight temperatures falling to between 6 and 11 with daytime temperatures reaching between 18 and 22.

 Thursday 28 July